-- (1) a description of the key processes and their principal requirements; - (2) how the processes are managed to maintain process integrity and to ensure products and services will meet operational and customer requirements.
-Include a description of key in-process measurements and customer interactions, as appropriate; and - (3) how product and service processes are evaluated and improved to achieve better performance, including improvements to products and services, and the transfer of learning to other company units and projects.
+- (1) a description of the key processes and their principal requirements; - (2) how the processes are managed to maintain process performance and to ensure products and services will meet customer and operational requirements.
+Include a description of key in-process measurements and/or customer information gathering, as appropriate; and - (3) how production/delivery processes are evaluated and improved to achieve better performance, including improvements to products and services, transfer of learning to other company units and projects, and reduced cycle time.